SumoLogic-Labs/sumologic-rfsync/readme.md

     1. rfslsync.py - This is the main script.
 It collects files, optionally saves them, and pushes them.

-    2. rfget.py - This is a helper script.
-It retrieves Recorded Future files and saves them to a local cache.
+    2. sl-updates-24h.query - This is a query we configure to trigger the script.

-    3. rfput.py - This is a helper script.
-It pushes all Recorded Future file from a directory to SumoLogic

 To Do List:
 ===========

-* Build an Ansible wrapper for script and extend the download/upload functions.
+* Build an Ansible wrapper for script to automatically complete configuration

-* Add ability to map different data to different collectors.

-* Extend support for a config file to contain options
+* extend the download/upload functions

+* implement unique headers when publishing

+* implement unique signatures when querying

+* downkoiad gzipped data use for installed collector

 License
 =======